River Drone: History

 In the late 1990s the river burst its banks and flooded Dronfield 'bottom' shopping area, and as a result a flood storage reservoir was built at Bowshaw to hold back (attenuate) the storm water runoff from the Batemoor and Jordanthorpe housing estates in the south of Sheffield, which form part of the catchment area.
 Some work was also done to build up the bank level with bunds or retaining walls in some sections of the valley.

 The river used to feed several water wheels at early factories in the Dronfield valley in the 18th and 19th centuries.
 Part of the mill race is visible off Mill Lane in Dronfield, the remains of the mill being demolished in the 1970s.

-This river was highly polluted at times in the past and devoid of any fish life along its full length from Sheffield to its confluence with the Barlow Brook because of mine workings discharging into the river.
-Also, as with other local rivers, it suffered from sewage discharges from storm overflows.
-It has been cleaned up in recent years, as the water boards have to meet tighter environmental regulation, and brown trout have appeared below Unstone.

 The flow of the river has been measured using a weir just below the confluence with the Barlow Brook at Sheepbridge since 1976.
 This long-term record shows that the drainage basin of 50 km2 to the gauging station yielded an average flow of 0.8 m3/s.